|Nutritional Guidelines (per serving)|

 - 1/3 cup water (warm: 105 F)

 - 1/8 teaspoon ginger (ground)

 - 1 tablespoon yeast (active dry)

 - 2 1/4 cups flour (all-purpose gluten-free)

 - 1 1/4 cups flour (light buckwheat)

 - 1/2 teaspoon guar gum (or xanthan gum)

 - 6 tablespoons shortening (vegetable, room temperature.
-I used Spectrum All-Vegetable Shortening)
+We used Spectrum All-Vegetable Shortening)